iyke395/Pokemon-Hackathon/README.md

 ## Objectives
 - To Clean the provided dataset.
-- Understand the different unique strenght of pokemons.
+- Understand the different unique strength of pokemons.
-- Top 5 pokemons by each unique Strenght.
+- Top 5 pokemons by each unique Strength.
 - Make comparisons on different pokemon
-- Analyse thier strenght and weaknesses
+- Analyse thier strength and weaknesses

 ## The Process